 TRULY SCRUMPTIOUS NURSERY Whistleblowing Policy

-This policy applies to all employees and applies equally to those designated as casual, temporary or work experience students.
+This policy applies to all employees and applies equally to those designated as casual, temporary, voluntary, or work experience students.

 As childcare provider’s it is out individual responsibility to maintain the welfare of both the children and staff.